Med-To-Connect/Med-To-Connect/README.md

 2. Set up the necessary development environment as specified in the project documentation.

 3. Create a new branch for your work using the following command: `git checkout -b <New-Branch-Name>`
+Note: please use the name Convention for the feature branches `feature-branch`
 4. Make changes to the code as required and follow the guidelines for code formatting and style.

 5. Push your changes to the remote repository using the following command: `git push origin <New-Branch-Name>`

 6. Create a pull request to merge your changes into the Work-Branch branch after you have completed your Feature.

-7. Don't try to push the changes in to main branch
+7. Don't try to push the changes into main branch

 ## Branching Strategy